crux82/huric/README.md

 In order to enable Grounded Language Interpretation processes, each command is paired with a Semantic Map, reflecting the naming and disposition of entities matching the interpretation.

+HuRIC is released as an open source resource under the Apache 2.0 license.

 ## Corpus Definition